The Manhattan curve, ergodic theory of topological flows and rigidity: Preliminaries

 Let $\G$ be a finitely generated group.
 We call a finite set of generators $S$ of $\G$ {\it symmetric} if $s^{-1} \in S$ whenever $s \in S$.
 The word metric associated to a symmetric finite set of generators $S$ is defined by

 where $|x|_S:=\min\{k \ge 0 \ : \ x=s_1\cdots s_k, \ s_i \in S\}$ and $0$ for the identity element.
 We say that $\G$ is a {\it hyperbolic} group if the pair $(\G, d_S)$ is hyperbolic for some word metric $d_S$.
-If $(\G, d_S)$ is $\d$-hyperbolic, then for any finite, symmetric set of generators $S'$, $(\G, d_{S'})$ is $\d'$-hyperbolic for some $\d'$.
+If $(\G, d_S)$ is $\d$-hyperbolic, then for every finite, symmetric set of generators $S'$, the pair $(\G, d_{S'})$ is $\d'$-hyperbolic for some $\d'$.
 A hyperbolic group is called {\it non-elementary} if it is non-amenable, and {\it elementary} otherwise.
 Elementary hyperbolic groups are either finite groups or contain $\Z$ as a finite index subgroup.

 We say that two metrics $d$ and $d_\ast$ on $\Gamma$ are {\it quasi-isometric} if there exist constants $L > 0$ and $C \ge 0$ such that

 and {\it roughly similar} if there exist constants $\lambda>0$ and $C \ge 0$ such that